slawoe/react-musicapp/README.md

 ## 📲 Design and layout infos

-Designed for web, but is also halfway mobile friendly
+Designed for desktop, but is also halfway mobile friendly

 ## 🔧 Development